rugfactory/honeypot_token/README.md

-# fungible_token
+# honeypot_token

-a fungible token for rugfactory with a few extra methods
+an attemt at a honeypot token on near, also contains a few extra rugfactory methods

 rugfactory extra methods
 - rugfactory_token_delete
 - rugfactory_owner_check

 ---